-You may not think a paleo whole30 version of scalloped potatoes will be good, but it totally is!
+This paleo version of scalloped potatoes does not cut any corners!
 The fresh herbs, creamy/buttery sauce, and the garlic oil make it so delicious.
 I promise you and your family will love this dish and hopefully make it more than once a year.

 You will need some amazing knife skills or a mandolin slicer for this.
 I actually don't use my mandolin a whole lot because I have a fear of slicing my finger and I also hate cleaning it.
 But it makes this dish so easy.
 I had all 3 pounds of the potatoes sliced in just minutes.
 Just a tip- don't worry too much about the end piece, your finger is not worth it!
 Just throw it away before it gets too small.
 If you have a food processor with a slicing blade, you can use that.